sgh14/quantum-sensor-simulation/README.md

 ## Usage

-Modify the parameters of the simulation using `config.yml` and run
+Specify the parameters of the simulation using a configuration YAML file and run

 ```
-$ python main.py config.yml
+$ python main.py -c [config_file] -o [output_file]
 ```

+An example of a configuration file is `config.yml`.
+The output file must have `.h5` extension.